vrockai/pipeline-test/docs/content.md

 ---

 ## Realising respiratory microbiomic meta-analyses: time for a standardised framework.
- 24.03.2023, _D Broderick, R Marsh, D Waite, N Pillarisetti, AB Chang, MW Taylor_
+ 28.03.2023, _D Broderick, R Marsh, D Waite, N Pillarisetti, AB Chang, MW Taylor_

-_Humans, Child, Microbiota, Respiratory System_
-In microbiome fields of study, meta-analyses have proven to be a valuable tool for identifying the technical drivers of variation among studies and results of investigations in several diseases, such as those of the gut and sinuses.
+_Child, Humans, Microbiota, Respiratory System, Meta-Analysis as Topic_ In microbiome fields of study, meta-analyses have proven to be a valuable tool for identifying the technical drivers of variation among studies and results of investigations in several diseases, such as those of the gut and sinuses.
 Meta-analyses also represent a powerful and efficient approach to leverage existing scientific data to both reaffirm existing findings and generate new hypotheses within the field.
 However, there are currently limited data in other fields, such as the paediatric respiratory tract, where extension of original data becomes even more critical due to samples often being difficult to obtain and process for a range of both technical and ethical reasons.
 Performing such analyses in an evolving field comes with challenges related to data accessibility and heterogeneity.
 This is particularly the case in paediatric respiratory microbiomics - a field in which best microbiome-related practices are not yet firmly established, clinical heterogeneity abounds and ethical challenges can complicate sharing of patient data.
 Having recently conducted a large-scale, individual participant data meta-analysis of the paediatric respiratory microbiota (n = 2624 children from 20 studies), we discuss here some of the unique barriers facing these studies and open and invite a dialogue towards future opportunities.
 Video Abstract.

 [Source](https://doi.org/10.1186/s40168-023-01499-w)